Mac-Nikak/algo_life/README.md

 Here I try to learn basic and sophisticated algorithms

-written mostly in Java, but sometimes with Python
+written mostly in Java, but sometimes in Python